Childbirth in Darkness

 WE CARE initially assembled Solar Suitcases for midwives in northern Nigerian maternal health clinics.
 As word of our innovative power solution spread, we received requests from clinics and health workers around the world, including medical relief teams in Haiti after the 2010 earthquake.
 We first relied on students and volunteers to help us assemble and deliver Solar Suitcases.
 As demand increased, we realized we needed formal mechanisms to reach scale.
 The Blum Center for Developing Economies and The MacArthur Foundation supported our technology research, our educational programs, and our field studies in Northern Nigeria.
 World Health Organization invited us to partner with the Liberian Institute for Biomedical Research in bringing 20 Solar Suitcases to primary health care clinics in Liberia.
 Together, these projects are helping us to improve our suitcase design and gain important feedback about the power of our Solar Suitcases to transform health systems.

 In 2011, We Care Solar began utilizing a local contract manufacturer to assemble Solar Suitcases.
-Approximately 300 Solar Suitcases have been assembled and sent to 25 countries around the world, and plans are underway to significantly expand our regional programs in Sierra Leone, Uganda, and Malawi.
+As of November 2014, approximately 900 Solar Suitcases have been assembled and sent to 25 countries around the world.
+We have developed regional programs in Sierra Leone, Uganda, Malawi, and the Philippines.
+In 2015, we will be expanding programs in Ethiopia, Tanzania, and the Philippines.